 The goal of DSRIP is to have each Performing Provider System responsible for most or all Medicaid beneficiaries in the given geography or medical market area.
 It is expected that most of the Medicaid beneficiaries (including dually eligible members) in the state will be attributed to a Performing Provider System.
-The possible exceptions are beneficiaries that are primarily being served by providers not participating in any Performing Provider System, however it is expected that given the comprehensive nature of DSRIP that each approved Performing Provider System will include all of the major providers of Medicaid services in their region which will greatly reduce the number of beneficiaries not attributed to a Performing Provider System.
+The possible exceptions are beneficiaries that are primarily being served by providers not participating in any Performing Provider System in the region.
+However, given the comprehensive nature of DSRIP, it is expected that each approved Performing Provider System will include all of the major providers of Medicaid services in their region, greatly reducing the number of beneficiaries not attributed to any Performing Provider System.
 A beneficiary will only be attributed to one Performing Provider System, based on the methodology described below.

-Performing Provider Systems must include a proposed target population including a specific geography and population for the overall performing provider effort.
-Each Performing Provider System will be approved for a specific geography based on their application and the state's review.
+Performing Provider Systems must include a proposed target population, including a specific geography for the overall performing provider effort.
+Each Performing Provider System will be approved for a specific geography, consisting of one or more counties, based on their application and the state's review.
 This specific geography will be utilized to form a service area for the purpose of attribution.
-This target population and approved service area will be the collective focus for all projects within the Performing Provider System project plan although some strategies may focus on a population subset (e.g., individuals with asthma) that subset will be chosen from within the overall Performing Provider System target population.
-Utilizing the proposed geography and proposed population as appropriate, for each DSRIP Project Plan submitted by a given Performing Provider System prospectively at the start of each measurement year.
-This prospective attribution denominator for DY 1 will be used in valuation for payment purposes without any adjustments applied, except at the midpoint evaluation as specified in section VI.d. below.
+Utilizing the proposed geography, for each DSRIP Project Plan submitted by a given Performing Provider System, the department will identify the Medicaid and uninsured beneficiaries' population (if applicable) that will be attributed to that system prospectively at the start of each measurement year.
+This prospective attribution denominator for DSRIP year (DY) 1 will be used in valuation for payment purposes without any adjustments applied, except at the midpoint evaluation as specified in section VI.d.
+The attributed members will be the collective focus for all projects.